Vicky-analyst/Global-superstore-analysis/README.md

 ## Project Overview
 ---

-This Global superstore Project Analysis aims to provide insight of global superstore sales by analyzing various top sales in **Region**, **Countries** and **Market**, Providing the Profit and Revenue generated over time across the Top sales, it also aim to identify Product that is mostly demanded in Market and to get a deeper understanding of sales pattern Customers by segment
+This Global superstore Project Analysis aims to provide insight of global superstore sales by analyzing various top sales in **Region**, **Countries** and **Market**, Providing the Profit and Revenue generated over time across the Top sales, it also aim to identify Product that is mostly demanded in Market and to get a deeper understanding of sales pattern of Customers by segment

 ### Data Source